-The work of Children's Service will make a positive impact on all groups with particular emphasis on those with a disability, those who are deemed to be at risk of abuse from either their parent or partner, those in poverty or at risk of poverty, looked after and looked after and accommodated children and young people and care experienced care leavers.
-Children, young people and their families on the Child Protection Register, children and young people at risk of exclusion, and those involved in Youth Justice etc.
+Comments - positive/ negative impact Older people, people in the middle years Young people and children Women, men and transgender people (includes issues relating to pregnancy and maternity) Disabled people (includes physical disability, learning disability, sensory impairment, longterm medical conditions, mental health problems) Minority ethnic people (includes Gypsy/Travellers, migrant workers, non-English speakers) Refugees and asylum seekers People with different religions or beliefs (includes people with no religion or belief) Lesbian, gay, bisexual and heterosexual people People who are unmarried, married or in a civil partnership Children's Services deliver a range of services to all groups and make no differentiation.
+The Service often works with the most disadvantaged members of the public and through early intervention and prevention endeavours to provide positive impacts at all stages.
+The work of children's service will make a positive impact on all groups with a particular emphasis on those with a disability, those who are deemed to be at risk of abuse from either their parent or partner, those in poverty or at risk of poverty, looked after and looked after and accommodated children and young people and care experienced care leavers.
+Children, young people and their families on the child protection register, children and young people at risk of exclusion and those involved in youth justice.